-My main research contributions concern using information retrieval techniques to semi-automatically create traces between software artifacts.
+Previously I focused on information retrieval techniques to semi-automatically create traces between software artifacts.
 Visit my TraceRepo, a repository of publications covering related research until 2011.
-In September 2012 I presented my (cumulative) licentiate thesis on the topic: Advancing Trace Recovery Evaluation – Applied Information Retrieval in a Software Engineering Context.
-One of the included papers has been credited by Dolado et al. in Software Quality Journal (link) as the first work using equivalence hypothesis testing in software engineering.
-More recently I have authored a book chapter on using recommendation systems for issue management.
+In September 2012 I presented my licentiate thesis on the topic: Advancing Trace Recovery Evaluation – Applied Information Retrieval in a Software Engineering Context.

 I joined SERG in January 2010.
 Prior to that I worked three years at ABB in Malmö, working first as a thesis student and then as a development engineer.
 I was part of a team responsible for editor and compiler development in the 800xA automation system.
 My experiences include: